moanesga/Master_thesis/README.md

 Demand and supply headcount modeling applies concepts from operations in manufacturing industry called S&OP "Sales and Operations planning", focused on employees as the bottle neck resource.
 Human resource maturity models integrate predictive modeling as well as data analysis and visualization activities to synchronize recruiting, development and optimization processes.

-The Employees DB Case intends implementation of methology proposed using a public licensed data base.
+The Employees DB Case intends implementation of methodology proposed using a public licensed data base.
 For the purpose to cover the proposed scope, the database will be amplified adding fictious variables.

 1. License and more details of Employees DB https://github.com/datacharmer/test_db
 2. Validation of Employess DB structure.PNG in phpMyAdmin